Last updated: September 2024

 The possibilities are endless; whatever you’re searching for, you’re bound to find something on Pinterest.

-Pinterest can be used as a powerful traffic generation and lead sourcing tool.
-Many businesses and blogger niches have reported that 50-90% of their organic referral traffic comes from Pinterest!
+Pinterest can be used as a powerful traffic generation and lead sourcing tool for a variety of small businesses and brands.
+Many business owners and bloggers have reported that 50-90% of their organic referral traffic comes from Pinterest!

 Who Uses Pinterest?